-The user may then repeat a sequence of flat-fields with more than 5 exposures if a SNR higher than 300 is aimed at in later science exposures.
-The "RV Standard Calibration" made of 5 exposures and reaches a Signal to Noise Ratio (SNR) of about SNR=400 at 450nm, 500 at 550nm and SNR=900 at 650nm.
+Calibration" acquires 5 flat exposures and reaches a Signal to Noise Ratio (SNR) of about SNR=400 at 450nm, 500 at 550nm and SNR=900 at 650nm.

 In case the "RV Standard Calibration" is not taken, the DRS will use the youngest available calibration data.
 This might introduce offsets, and possibly have a negative effect on the achievable precision.